ferdavs/feruz.dev/README.md

 - Remote
 - As a member of maintenance team of **Jive software**, contributed to the platform's reliability by fixing critical issues.
 - Fixed issues related to integration with Microsoft O365, SharePoint, Google Drive, and Box.
-- Technologies: **Java, Spring, Maven, Microservices, RestApi, Microsoft O365, SharePoint, Google Drive, Box, Docker, Jira**
+- Technologies: **Java, Spring, Maven, Microservices, RestApi, Microsoft O365, SharePoint, Box, Docker, Jira**

 ## Kollektif House, Java Backend and Android Engineer